Skip to main content

 Public Biography

 James Cimino is a board-certified, practicing internist with a long career in academic biomedical informatics.
-He is currently a Distinguished Professor of Medicine and Director of the Informatics Institute at the University of Alabama-Birmingham (UAB) Heersink School of Medicine.
+He is currently a Distinguished Professor and Chair of the Department of Biomedical Informatics and Data Science at the University of Alabama-Birmingham (UAB) Heersink School of Medicine.
 Among other past professional roles, he has been a Professor of Biomedical Informatics and Medicine at Columbia University and Chief of the Laboratory for Informatics Development at the NIH Clinical Center and National Library of Medicine.
 Research areas have included desiderata for controlled terminologies, clinical decision support, studying the information needs of clinicians and patients, and clinical research informatics.

 Morris F. Collen Award